spokrywa/kernel-data-structures/README.md

 I do not recommend doing this outside of a virtual machine.

 # Instructions
 Build the project using the Makefile and insert the kernel module.
+This requires you to have the kernel headers on the machine that is building this project.
 Upon insertion the module will run a sample of data structures and print out results to dmesg.